des5141/Battlebox/README.md

 ### Credits

-Based on these amazing projects:
+Based on these amazing projects

 - Liberty🌠 by [Jeong Hyeon Kim](https://github.com/des5141)